tylerlrhodes/blog2/content/posts/Girard-Triangular-Desire-Notes.md

 characteristics of human behavior through the analysis of fictional characters.

+Using this model, Girard explores how what he calls "novels of mediated desire" reveal the existance of metaphysical desire.
+His model of triangular desire is essentially a model which can be used to analyze the works to confirm the revalation.

 Operating under the context of triangular desire, the individual has surrendered his fundamental perogative, he no longer chooses his desires.
 His desires are the desires of his mediator.